andyaiken/dojo/README.md

 * Open a terminal in the root folder
 * Run `npm run deploy`

 This will build the app in the `build` folder and attempt to deploy it.
+You need to have git installed.

 ## Code structure